dokku/dokku/docs/dokku-storage.md

 # Dokku Core Storage Plugin

-> not yet released and only available in master
+> Not yet released and only available in master

 The preferred method to mount external containers to a dokku managed container, is to use the dokku storage plugin.